Leonardini/rgwas/README.md

 1)  Begin by following steps 1, 2 and 3 of the cross-platform instructions above, as necessary

-2)  On a Mac OS you may need to obtain the GCC compiler by installing homebrew following the instructions at <https://brew.sh/>, then running the following from the Terminal:
+2)  On a Mac OS you may need to obtain the GCC compiler (which comes with support for the quadmath library) by installing homebrew following the instructions at <https://brew.sh/>, then running the following from the Terminal:

 ```
     brew install gcc